Minimum Convex Partitions and Maximum Empty Polytopes: Approximating the maximum empty convex body

 The combination of Lemmas~\ref{discrete:hull} and \ref{2:d:compute:empty} readily yields an approximation algorithm for the plane, whose running time depends on $\VolX{\Copt}$.

-\begin{lemma}\lemlab{brute:force} Given a set $\PntSet \subseteq [0,1]^2$ of $n$ points, such that $\vOptX{\PntSet} \geq \rho$, and a parameter $\eps>0$, one can compute an empty convex body $C \subseteq [0,1]^2$ such that $\VolX{C} \geq (1-\eps)\vOptX{\PntSet}$.
-The running time of the algorithm is $O\pth{ n + 1/(\eps \rho)^8 }$. \end{lemma} \begin{proof} Consider the grid $\GridX{m}$ with $m = O(1/(\eps \rho))$.
+\begin{lemma}\lemlab{brute:force} Given a set $\PntSet \subseteq [0,1]^2$ of $n$ points, such that $\VolX{\Copt} \geq \rho$, and a parameter $\eps>0$, one can compute an empty convex body $C \subseteq [0,1]^2$ such that $\VolX{C} \geq (1-\eps) \VolX{\Copt}$.
+The running time of the algorithm is $O\pth{ n + 1/(\eps \rho)^6}$. \end{lemma} \begin{proof} Consider the grid $\GridX{m}$ with $m = O(1/(\eps \rho))$.
 By \lemref{discrete:hull} we can restrict our search to a grid polygon.
 Going a step further, we mark all the grid cells containing points of $\PntSet$ as forbidden.
-Arguing as in \lemref{discrete:hull}, one can show that the area of the largest convex grid polygon avoiding the forbidden cells is at least $\vOptX{\PntSet} - c/m$, where $c$ is a constant.
+Arguing as in \lemref{discrete:hull}, one can show that the area of the largest convex grid polygon avoiding the forbidden cells is at least $\VolX{\Copt} - c/m$, where $c$ is a constant.

 We now restrict our attention to the task of finding a largest polygon.
-We have a set $\PntSetA$ of $O(m^2)$ grid points that might be used as vertices of the grid polygon, and a set of $O(m^2)$ grid cells that can not intersect the interior of the computed polygon.
-By \lemref{2:d:compute:empty}, a largest empty polygon can be found in $O(m^8)$ time.
-Setting $m = O(1/(\eps \rho))$, we get an algorithm with overall running time $O\pth{ n + 1/(\eps \rho)^8 }$. \end{proof}
+We have a set $\PntSetA$ of $O(m^2)$ grid points that might be used as vertices of the grid polygon, and a set of $O(m^2)$ grid cells that cannot intersect the interior of the computed polygon.
+By \lemref{2:d:compute:empty}, a largest empty polygon can be found in $O(m^6)$ time.
+Setting $m = O(1/(\eps \rho))$, we get an algorithm with overall running time $O\pth{ n + 1/(\eps \rho)^6 }$. \end{proof}

-In dimensions $d\geq 3$, we are not aware of any analogue of the dynamic programming algorithm in \lemref{2:d:compute:empty}.
-Instead, we fall back on a brute force approach that enumerates all feasible subsets of a sufficiently fine grid.
+For dimensions $d\geq 3$, we are not aware of any analogue of the dynamic programming algorithm in \lemref{2:d:compute:empty}.
+Instead, we use a brute force approach that enumerates all feasible subsets of a sufficiently fine grid.